LightJason/lightjason.github.io/content/tutorials/trigger.md

 jsonld: ["techarticle"]
 ---

 This tutorial explain the functionality of _agent triggering_.
+For understanding purpose of triggers you have to understand the concept of events which is a well-known concept in [UI programming](https://docs.oracle.com/javase/tutorial/uiswing/events/).

 {{< toc >}}

 ## What are triggers?

+A short definition of triggers in LightJason's agent concept it is

+> an event written in a first-order literal

+On the other hand, the agent is

+> an event listener which executes a plan iif an event is released

 ### What kind of trigger exists?

 ## How can I use them?